 - Fighting Fossil Fuel – New Acland Coal Stage 3

-One of my obsessions as an MP was my opposition to the new Adani coal mine.
+Fighting fossil fuel had become one of my obsessions.
 From around 2000 onwards, climate change and the fossil fuel industry became central concerns to me.
 Local academics such as Jonathan Nott and Steve Turton were publicly discussing the scale of the climate change threat.

 Tim Flannery was raising the issue off climate change nationally, and David Suzuki was one of many significant public intellectuals speaking out on the international stage.
 Suzuki’s concerns regarding environmental destruction and of the need to confront climate change resonated with many people.
 It was clear to any educated, thinking person, that climate change posed a clear and present threat to humanity.